May 29, 2009

 When you evaluate “type” or “breed character,” you evaluate those qualities in a horse that make it true to its breed.

 If you plan to show your horse in breeding classes, it helps to know what characteristics are most often found in the winner’s circle.
-AQHA’s “Form to Function – The Importance of Horse Conformation” DVD not only tells you what is seen most often in the winner’s circle but why it is seen there.
+AQHA’s “Form to Function” report gives you clear instruction on how to evaluate a horse’s conformation, setting you up for success in the show pen.

 “It’s those characteristics that everyone recognizes as being a Quarter Horse,” Jim explains, “the muscles, the defined jaw, the bones, the athletic ability.
 Those are the things that distinguish our breed.”

 Jim thinks it is especially important for modern Quarter Horse owners to use type when evaluating conformation.

 “Because our breed has become so versatile, it’s sometimes hard to know what exactly a Quarter Horse is supposed to look like,” he explains.
 “For example, just take a hunter horse and compare it to a cutting horse or a reining horse.
 Our conformation class is our place to preserve that type.”

 Still, breed and sex character can be difficult to define.